Graduate Minor in City and Regional Planning

-- Students take two required classes and two electives (at the 5000 level or higher).
+- Students take one required course and three electives (at the 5000 level or higher).

 - A minimum 3.0 GPA is required in the coursework completed for the minor.

-Students select two additional city and regional planning classes at the 5000 level or higher.
-Note: Course enrollment subject to prerequisites.
-The director of graduate studies approves all students' programs of study and can disqualify any class or accept other classes as electives.
+Students select three additional city and regional planning classes at the 5000 level or higher, subject to approval.
+The director of graduate studies must approve all students' programs of study and can disqualify any class or accept other classes as electives.
 Class availability changes each semester.
 Students may not use independent study credit to satisfy this requirement.

 How to Apply

-Students interested in pursuing the minor should contact Tina Nelson in the Department of City and Regional Planning, 106 Sibley Hall.
-She can be reached at email@example.com or (607) 255-6848.
+Students interested in pursuing the minor should contact the academic programs coordinator in the Department of City and Regional Planning, 106 Sibley Hall, at email@example.com or (607) 255-6848.